hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Unity Cloud Code.md

 ![](img/UT/3.png)

-The *LogEventRequest* will execute the custom Event you have created:
+The *LogEventRequest* will execute the custom Event you've created:
 * You'll need to provide the Event *Short Code* that was previously defined when creating the Event to the *LogEventRequest*.
 * You'll also need the Short Codes of the Event Attributes you've set in your Event.
 In this case, they are **XP** (ExperiencePoints), **POS** (position), and **GOLD** (gold).